BESSER-PEARL/BESSER-education/lab2_developing_code_generators/README.md

 ## Welcome to our BESSER lab guide!

-In this guide, you will learn to use BESSER from the perspective of a developer user, specifically for developing a code generator.
+In this guide, you will learn to use [BESSER](https://github.com/BESSER-PEARL/BESSER.git) from the perspective of a developer user, specifically for developing a code generator.

 ## 1. Context

-As you've seen in the previous guide, BESSER provides the B-UML modeling language for creating different types of models.
+BESSER provides the B-UML modeling language for creating different types of models.
 In this case, we will develop a code generator that takes as input a structural model defined with B-UML and generates Java code representing the object model, i.e., the classes and attributes in the Java language.

 To create the code generator, you can utilize the interface provided by BESSER and define a Jinja template for code generation.
-You can find more information about this in the BESSER documentation at https://besser.readthedocs.io/en/latest/generators.html The documentation provides details about BESSER's code generation capabilities, including how to create custom generators and work with Jinja templates.
+You can find more information about this in the [BESSER documentation](https://besser.readthedocs.io/en/latest/generators.html).
+The documentation provides details about BESSER's code generation capabilities, including how to create custom generators and work with Jinja templates.

+## 2. Requirements

+For this lab guide, the [BESSER basic installation](https://besser.readthedocs.io/en/latest/installation.html#) is sufficient.

-## 2. Creating your Code Generator in BESSER
+## 3. Creating your Code Generator in BESSER

-To create your code generator, you should create a class (for example, JavaGenerator) using the GeneratorInterface interface provided by BESSER, ensuring that all BESSER code generators maintain a consistent structure.
+To create a code generator, you should create a class (for example, JavaGenerator) using the ``GeneratorInterface`` interface provided by BESSER, ensuring that all BESSER code generators maintain a consistent structure.
 You can use the following code to create your Java code generator.
-The constructor method will receive the DomainModel or B-UML model as an input parameter, while the generate() method performs the code generation.
-Note that the java_template.py.j2 template is used for code generation.
+The constructor method will receive the *DomainModel* or B-UML model as an input parameter, while the ``generate()`` method performs the code generation.
+Note that the ``java_template.py.j2`` template is used for code generation.

 Copy this code in a new file named `java_generator.py`: